-Approach to Management, 6 Obstetric Med.
-144, 153 (2013); Michael F. Greene & Jeffrey L. Ecker, Abortion, Health and the Law, 350 New Eng.
+L. Ecker, Abortion, Health and the Law, 350 New Eng.
 J. Med.
 184, 184 (2004).

-See, e.g., Kimberly Mangla et al., Maternal Self-Harm Deaths: An Unrecognized and Preventable Outcome, 221 Am.
-J. Obstetrics & Gynecology 295 (2019).
+53 See, e.g., Kimberly Mangla et al., Maternal Self-Harm Deaths: An Unrecognized and Preventable Outcome, 221 Am.
+J. Obstetrics & Gynecology 295 (2019) (Maternal Self-Harm).

-ACOG, Practice Bulletin No. 222, Gestational Hypertension and Preeclampsia (June 2020).
+54 ACOG, Practice Bulletin No. 222, Gestational Hypertension and Preeclampsia (June 2020).

-ACOG, Obstetric Care Consensus No. 10, Management of Stillbirth 7, 11 (March 2009, reaff'd 2021).
+55 ACOG, Obstetric Care Consensus No. 10, Management of Stillbirth 7, 11 (March 2009, reaff'd 2021).

-53 Placenta Accreta Spectrum 2.
+56 Placenta Accreta Spectrum 2.

-54 ACOG, Practice Bulletin No. 212, Pregnancy and Heart Disease (May 2019, reaff'd 2021).
+57 ACOG, Practice Bulletin No. 212, Pregnancy and Heart Disease (May 2019, reaff'd 2021).

-55 See Inherited Thrombophilias in Pregnancy.
+58 See Inherited Thrombophilias in Pregnancy.

 Other elements of the exceptions also are problematic.
-For example, by limiting the exceptions to death and "substantial and irreversible impairment of a major bodily function," which expressly excludes "psychological conditions" and "emotional conditions,"56 the law fails to consider maternal mental health issues that can put a pregnant patient's health and life at risk.57 In addition, the law requires that physicians indefinitely retain records documenting the fetal heartbeat test and the pregnant acknowledgment that they received the written information.58 That requirement suggests that the state is willing to second-guess medical judgments in a way that exposes physicians to substantial risk and may interfere with the exercise of that medical judgment.
+For example, by limiting the exceptions to death and "substantial and irreversible impairment of a major bodily function," which expressly excludes "psychological conditions" and "emotional conditions,"59 the law fails to consider maternal mental health issues that can put a pregnant patient's health and life at risk.60 In addition, the law requires that physicians retain records documenting the fetal heartbeat test and the pregnant patient's written acknowledgment that they received the information.61 That requirement suggests that the state is willing to second-guess medical judgments in a way that exposes physicians to substantial risk and may interfere with the exercise of that medical judgment.
+The law's exception for rape also can create a barrier to abortion care.
+The exception requires the patient to have reported the rape within 45 days,62 even though the patient may not be able to discern the precise date of the rape that resulted in the pregnancy, and the process